WordPress/openverse/documentation/reference/consent_decision_making.md

 For both, we will aim to limit the process discussions to one discussion at a time for any given team member.
-This is recommended to avoid discussion burn out as I think I’ve observed process discussions feeling much heavier weight and burdensome than technical discussions.
+This is recommended to avoid discussion burn out as I think I've observed process discussions feeling much heavier weight and burdensome than technical discussions.
 It also makes sure there is still room for team members to be involved in one other separate technical discussion and feel like they can still focus on their other work duties.